2025 Thai Provincial Administrative Organization election: Results

 The ruling Pheu Thai Party led in unofficial results.
 The People's Party claimed its first victory in a provincial-level election, with the election of Weeradej Phupisit as PAO chief executive of Lamphun province.
 Weeradej defeated former PAO chief executive and cabinet minister Anusorn Wongwan.
 Neither of the People's Party's progressive predecessors (Future Forward Party and Move Forward Party) won a PAO leadership election.

-The Election Commission (EC) expects a 65% voter turnout, out of 47,178,655 eligible voters.
-In Chiang Mai, turnout likely exceeded 75%, attributed to the intense competition between the Pheu Thai Party and opposition People's Party.
+Turnout

+On 3 February 2025 the Secretary-General of the Election Commission (EC), Sawaeng Boonmee, published final figures for both contests.
+Turnout fell short of the 65 per cent the EC had projected on polling day.